paulius887/UserDataApi/README.md

 - DisplayName (optional)
 ### User entries:
 - EntryText (content of the entry)
+- Book (the book which the entry is talking about)
-- LastEdited (date of when entry was last edited)
+- LastEdited (date of when the entry was last edited)
 # How to run
 ### Step 1: Clone the git repository
 git clone --recursive ht<span>tps://</span>github.com/paulius887/UserDataApi